BAMJO

 Our vision is to conduct research and develop applications that lead to improved methods for remote sensing within environment and climate monitoring, and in mapping and monitoring natural resources and human-made objects.

-Earth observation, surveillance and climate
+To learn more about Earth observation, surveillance and climate, please contact:

 Selected research topics